awsdocs/aws-freertos-docs/doc_source/userguide/ota-http-freertos.md

 HTTP is not supported\.

 ## Device policy<a name="ota-http-freertos-device-policy"></a>

+This policy allows you to use either MQTT or HTTP for OTA updates\.

 Each device that receives an OTA update using HTTP must be registered as a thing in AWS IoT and the thing must have an attached policy like the one listed here\.
 You can find more information about the items in the `"Action"` and `"Resource"` objects at [AWS IoT Core Policy Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) and [AWS IoT Core Action Resources](https://docs.aws.amazon.com/iot/latest/developerguide/iot-action-resources.html)\.